Claude Code Plugins

 RULE 2: Test Thoroughly BEFORE Submitting PR

-Never submit a PR without:
+Never submit without:

-4. Checking CI will pass:
+4. Checking CI will pass

 ## Testing Performed